 In the Spring of 2016, four leading research groups teamed up to study food insecurity among undergraduates.
 Out of 3,800 students from 34 schools across 12 states, 48% experienced food insecurity the previous month.
 Of these food insecure students, 64% also experienced housing insecurity, and 32% reported hunger and housing problems impacted their education.
 Food insecurity even affected students who had a job, a meal plan, and/or other financial help.

 In the national discourse and among college students in particular, people seem more willing to share almost any personal fact about themselves than the amount of money they have in the bank.
 People are very uncomfortable talking about their finances which perpetuates a culture of insecurity and stigma.

-Throughout November of 2016, Swipe Out Hunger will launch a national campaign that aims to:
+Throughout November, Swipe Out Hunger will launch a national campaign that aims to: